 Also, many larger consulting firms have a standardized approach they use for all of their clients, which is how they are able to take on so many projects at once.
 Cut, paste, rinse, and repeat…

-Smaller firms like ERM Insights by Carol and others will be more thoughtful and deliberate and tailor solutions to fit the company’s industry, size, culture, and other factors.
+Smaller firms like ERM Insights by Carol (…now Strategic Decision Solutions) and others will be more thoughtful and deliberate and tailor solutions to fit the company’s industry, size, culture, and other factors.
 As I’ve explained here and elsewhere, what works for one organization may not work for another.

 Something else to consider when comparing small consulting firms vs. big ones is overhead and costs.